 Best Winter Mitten for Extreme Cold

-Designed with PrimaLoft Gold insulation, the Mercury Mitten has a cold rating of -20 to 10 degrees Fahrenheit.
+Designed with PrimaLoft Gold insulation, the Recon Mitten has a cold rating of -20 to 10 degrees Fahrenheit.
 If you don’t need that much insulation, you can always remove the liner for less freezing conditions.

-The Mercury Mitten has a price tag of just over $100 undiscounted, which isn’t too bad for how well it does in below-zero temperatures.
+The Recon Mitten has a price tag of just over $100 undiscounted, which isn’t too bad for how well it does in below-zero temperatures.
 This mitten can be overkill when it comes to any conditions that aren’t arctic-like.
 Nonetheless, these are popular mitten for skiing and backcountry trekking.
 Much like a good pair of thermal underwear, the Black Diamond gloves rely on layering from different materials to give you the incredible cold-fighting ability.